ORGS • Organizational Studies

 ORGS 360 · Organizational Analysis 3 Credits

-This course analyzes the organization in relation to competitors in the global industry.
-Leaders evaluate the driving forces of the industry and develop key strategies to provide the organization with a competitive advantage.
-Leaders forecast technological and environmental changes and implement initiates enabling organizations to positively leverage the changes.
+Analysis of the organization in relation to competitors in the global industry.
+Students learn how leaders evaluate the driving forces of the industry and develop key strategies to provide the organization with a competitive advantage.
+Students evaluate how leaders forecast technological and environmental changes and implement initiates enabling organizations to positively leverage the changes.

 ORGS 400 · Leading Disruptive Innovation 3 Credits

 Survey of the shifting trends and emerging issues in organizations in which leaders are challenged to innovate.
 Students consider the implications of sustainability of an organization's societal, environmental, and financial footprint.
 Students examine contemporary relevant case studies to develop innovative solutions to lead actual or imagined organizations, focusing on proactive strategies.